 - Bigass miter saw

 They measure just under 3’x6′, are about 11″ deep, and are light enough that I could pick them up and haul them around the property on my own, which is not an insignificant feature when you live in the middle of nowhere by yourself.

 I used the same trick to cut the 2×4’s for the posts down to 19″ (five to a board) and at the end of thirty minutes had six piles of lumber ready to be assembled into boxes.

-Then came the pre-drilling portion of our program, which, honestly, pre-drilling is like the nails-on-chalkboard of building shit for me… it drives me crazy and I don’t know why, but with a 5/8″ thick board, I didn’t want to risk any splitting so the Makita and I spent some quality time together…
+Then came the pre-drilling portion of our program.
+I hate pre-drilling but with a 5/8″ thick board I didn’t want to risk any splitting, so the Makita and I spent some quality time together…

 I heart this drill.